mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Efficiency measurements using coincidence.
 NaI first
 - [ ] Patent application last 3 pages (the claim)
 - [ ] Test rate limits with sources for each detector, for each code
+- [ ] Put just protons into the detector in simulation, to see if you can match the edge position from sim to measured

 ## In Progress